leisurelyrcxf/cmoult/README.md

 Pymoult is published under the GPLv2 license (see LICENSE.txt)

 Installing
 ==========

 Requirements
 ------------

-Pymoult requires the pypy interpreter in its version 2.0 or newer, enhanced with the DSU features.
-Its installation requires the python distribute module to be installed for pypy.
+Pymoult requires our custom pypy interpreter.

 Building pypy-dsu
 -----------------